twochemist/ARTjona1/src/content/work/porsche917ps.md

 ##### *Today, we take a deep dive into the David Piper Porsche 917*

-> An Acrylic Tribute to the David Piper Porsche 917K Green
+> An Acrylic Tribute to the David Piper Porsche 917 05-LT Green
 ####  Paint Description

 This painting is of the legendary Gulf Porsche 917 from David Piper.

-  Original painting: "David Piper - PS Automobile"
+  Original paint: "David Piper-PS Automobile"

 * Acrylic on cotton paper.
 Frame not included
 * Size available 36x48cm